freebsd/freebsd-src/README.md

 * [macOS `bc`][35].
 Any bugs in that `bc` should be reported to me, but do expect bugs because the version is old.
 * [Android Open Source `bc`][32].
 Any bugs in that `bc` can be reported here.
+* [A Fedora package][36].
+If this package does not have any patches, you can report bugs to me.

 This is a non-comprehensive list of Linux distros that use this `bc` as the system `bc`: